kasulani/shoppinglist_api/README.md

 - You can create, view, update, and delete a shopping list in your user account
 - You can create, view, update, and delete an item in your shopping list under your account
 ## API Documentation
-Documentation for this API can be found at http://127.0.0.1:5000, when you run the application locally.
+Documentation for this API can be found at http://127.0.0.1:5000, when you run the application locally or you can navigate to the [heroku](https://api-shopping-list.herokuapp.com/) deployment and view the documentation
 ## Tools
 Tools used during the development of this API are;
 - [Swagger](https://swagger.io/) - this is a tool for documenting the API
-- [jwt](https://jwt.io) - JWT is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object
+- [JWT](https://jwt.io) - JWT is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object
 - [Flask](http://flask.pocoo.org/) - this is a python micro-framework
 - [Postgresql](https://www.postgresql.org/) - this is a database server
 ## Requirements